Freedom Park

 Adding to the park's tranquil atmosphere are its small water features - a little lake along with several creeks and streams that meander through the landscape.
 These waterways not only look pretty but also create diverse habitats for urban wildlife.

-Don't overlook the Rose Garden, one of Freedom Park's hidden treasures.
-It's a peaceful spot to admire beautiful blooms without paying an entrance fee.
-Pro tip: Visit the farmers market first, then take your coffee for a stroll among the roses - it makes for a wonderful Saturday morning.
+Don't overlook the Rose Garden, one of Freedom Park's more rewarding spots.
+It's a peaceful place to admire beautiful blooms without paying an entrance fee.
+Visit the farmers market first, then take your coffee for a stroll among the roses - it makes for a wonderful Saturday morning.

 Environmental Impact